mattjh1/mattjh-blog/content/post/grag-ingestion.md

 #### Why I Love This Approach

 If this sounds exciting, you’re not alone.
 When I learned about this technique, I couldn’t wait to try it.
 Luckily, someone had already done the hard work!
 Greg Kamradt’s excellent [notebook](https://github.com/FullStackRetrieval-com/RetrievalTutorials/blob/main/tutorials/LevelsOfTextSplitting/5_Levels_Of_Text_Splitting.ipynb) dives deep into this topic, introducing the concept in a way that’s both insightful and practical.
-Even better, someone implemented his algorithm in `LangChain`, saving me hours of work.
+Even better, someone implemented his algorithm in `LangChain`, saving me hours or maybe days of work.
 Now all I have to do is this:

 ```python
 def semantic_split(doc: Document) -> list[Document]: